-Amenities at Civic Green Park: BBQ grills, drinking fountain(s), electrical outlets, picnic tables, playground, restrooms, shelter/pavilion, water features
+Amenities: BBQ grills, drinking fountains, picnic tables, playground, restrooms, shelter/pavilion, and water features.

 7306 W. Bowles Ave., Littleton

-What we love about Clement Park: Clement Park hosts a variety of events including the Colorado Irish Festival in July and the Summerset Festival in September.
-This park literally has something for everyone — three playgrounds, a skate park, tennis courts, basketball courts, horseshoe pits, trails, and a 60-acre lake with a stroller-friendly walking path all the way around it.
+What we love about Clement Park: Clement Park hosts a variety of events, including the Colorado Irish Festival in July and the Summerset Festival in September.
+This park has something for everyone — three playgrounds, a skate park, tennis courts, basketball courts, horseshoe pits, trails, and a 60-acre lake with a stroller-friendly walking path around it.
 And if an afternoon shower comes in, the library is adjacent to the parking lot.

-Amenities at Clement Park: Batting cages, concession stand, Grant Amphitheater, horseshoe pits, inclusive playground, lake, lighted trails, multi-use fields, picnic shelters, restrooms, sandpit volleyball courts, skate park, smaller play structure, softball fields, splash park, splash park shelters (reservations are required), tennis courts
+Amenities: Batting cages, concession stand, Grant Amphitheater, horseshoe pits, inclusive playground, lake, lighted trails, multi-use fields, picnic shelters, restrooms, sandpit volleyball courts, skate park, smaller play structure, softball fields, splash park, splash park shelters (reservations are required), tennis courts.

 Deputy Zack S. Parrish III Memorial Park

 2020 Fiddle Rd., Castle Rock

 What we love about Deputy Zack S. Parrish III Memorial Park: This park is enormous (covering 5.5 acres) with a 3-story enclosed play structure, zipline, multiple climbing structures, a percussion area, and a younger child's play structure you can spend hours without getting bored.
 The 3-story playground is big enough for even those who are young at heart.